Beginner's Guide - Baldur's Gate 1

-Author's Note: Functionally both Baldur's Gate 1 and Baldur's Gate 2 are the same game which means the Beginner's Guides I have for them are almost identicle.
-To see my Baldur's Gate 1 Beginner's Guide follow the link provided.
+Author's Note: Functionally both Baldur's Gate 1 and Baldur's Gate 2 are the same game which means the Beginner's Guides I have for them will have useful information for you regardless of which game you play.
+I made the BG1 Beginner's Guide mostly for beginner and intermediate players with the BG2 guide covering more advanced strategies and information.
+To see my Baldur's Gate 2 Beginner's Guide follow the link provided.

-This page here contains my Beginner's Guide for Baldur's Gate 2; this guide is the culmination of all the knowledge I have acquired about this series and AD&D mechanics over the last few years.
-I made this guide in an effort to help new players learn enough about the game to play on either Easy or Normal instead of on Story Mode which takes a lot of the enjoyment out of the game.
+This page here contains my Beginner's Guide for Baldur's Gate; this guide is the culmination of all the knowledge I have acquired about this series and AD&D mechanics over the last few years.
+I made this guide in an effort to help new players learn enough about the game to play on either Normal or Core Rules instead of on Story Mode which takes a lot of the enjoyment out of the game.
 At least for me the whole not being able to die on Story Mode ended up being boring which is ultimately what pushed me to learn enough about the game to... not be terrible.

 In this guide I am going to focus on how to play the game effectively rather than giving you a break down of AD&D Mechanics and how BG1 and BG2 are designed.
-Most of the Beginner's Guides that I find online for this game involve character creation and stats and stuff like that - this one will be different.
+Most of the Beginner's Guides that I find online for this game involve character creation and talking about what kits are good and what stats you need etc etc - this one will be different.
 In this guide I will teach you how to actually play the game.

 All Beginner's Guide Info:

 For those of you who want a TL;DR of everything I have learned...
 You're in luck because I actually can give you one.
 Selecting the right Priest & Mage spells and buffing before combat are the biggest game changers you'll find in this game.
-To be more specific, Animate Dead as well as Haste (Wizard), Bless and/or Aid (Cleric), Chant (Cleric), Resist Fear (Cleric) and I can name more like Protection Against Evil (Cleric) but the 4 big ones that I very often use are Animate Dead, Haste, Bless and Chant.
+There are probably one to two dozen different buffs that are worth using before fights depending on the situation but in the interest of a TL;DR...

 Each character can summon multiple undead skeletons and even in BG1 you're able to easily get 3 or 4 active at a time with just 1 priest and 1 mage.
 So, before any tough fight what you'll typically be doing is using multiple Animate Dead spells to summon as many skeletons as you can then following it up with Bless, Chant and Haste before charging in to decimate the enemies.